FREE Shipping Today on ALL Orders!

 As you have read so far you can understand that certain titles can mean a person employed by different agencies that will carry specific duties but all will normally include keeping the peace.

-What are the Common Qualities that would Make a Good Peace Officer?
+What are the Common Qualities that Would Make a Good Peace Officer?

 Character - Being of good sound moral character is a quality of a Peace Officer.
 It centers on the way a person thinks, feels, acts, and behaves both on and off duty.

-Integrity - The quality of being honest, trustworthy and having strong moral principles.
+Integrity - The quality of being honest, trustworthy, and having strong moral principles.

-Courage - Being able to put the needs of others before ones self.
+Courage - Being able to put the needs of others before one's self.

-Knowledge - The ability to learn and retain information on federal, state and local laws as well as Constitutional law such as the 4th and 5th amendments.
+Knowledge - The ability to learn and retain information on federal, state, and local laws as well as Constitutional law such as the 4th and 5th amendments.

 >> Learn More: Be sure to read my article on what makes a great COP >> The Vital Skills and Qualities Every Good Police Officer Needs <<